isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <br>The Digital Leaders Programme enables promising, high-potential local companies to become digital leaders by equipping them with digital capabilities and talent to transform their business models and capture new growth opportunities.
 More details in due course.

       <a href="https://www.imda.gov.sg/digitalleadersprogramme" target="_blank">Find Out More</a>
-  - title: Adopt Technology to Digitise My Business
+  - title: Adopt technology and digital solutions
     content:  |
       **A*STAR Collaborative Commercialization Marketplace (ACCM)**
-      <br>With more than 1000 companies onboard, companies can connect and advance common interests within and beyond their respective industry and markets.
+      <br>With more than 1,000 companies onboard, companies can connect and advance common interests within and beyond their respective industry and markets.

       <a href="https://www.a-star.edu.sg/Collaborate/Programmes-for-SMEs/A-STAR-Collaborative-Commerce-Marketplace" target="_blank">Find Out More</a>

       **APEC Cross Border Privacy Rules (CBPR) System**
-      <br>Businesses are to implement data privacy policies consistent with the APEC Privacy Framework, bridging different national privacy laws within the APEC region, reducing barriers to information flow for global trade.
+      <br>Businesses are to implement data privacy policies consistent with the APEC Privacy Framework, bridging different national privacy laws within the APEC region and reducing barriers to information flow for global trade.

       <a href="https://www.imda.gov.sg/programme-listing/Cross-Border-Privacy-Rules-Certification" target="_blank">Find Out More</a>